 Frequently Asked Questions

-- New and expanded transit service and park-and-ride lots; and
+- New and improved bus service and transit routes

-The project is approximately 22 miles, extending from I-495 (the Capital Beltway) to Gainesville (University Boulevard).
+The project is approximately 22 miles, extending from Interstate 495 (the Capital Beltway) to Gainesville (University Boulevard).

 Yes, three regular lanes will be open to all traffic and will not be tolled.